LucaGiordano92/starter-academic/content/event/Systematic review/index.md

   postcode: ''
   country:

-summary: Speech speech on how to automate the drafting of systematic reviews
+summary: "Speech speech on how to automate the drafting of systematic reviews"
 abstract: "During the last years, systematic reviews in the literature have increased exponentially.
 For this reason it is necessary to identify and validate methods that can synthesize the evidence"